How to Clean Nonstick Pans

 Obviously, you’re not in the habit of just frying up a few eggs and chucking the pan back in the cabinet.
 But is simply washing your pans between uses enough?

-It turns out that there’s a correct way to clean a nonstick pan that will ensure it cooks your food the best way possible and maintains its nonstick surface.
-Neglecting to clean your nonstick pan thoroughly affects how you cook: Residual food or caked-on gunk will reduce the quality of what you cook, and mealtime cleanup will be harder if build-up develops.
-Not to mention, lack of adequate cleaning can make your meals unappetizing.
+It turns out that there’s a correct way to clean a Hybrid nonstick pan that will ensure it cooks your food the most effective way possible and maintains its nonstick surface.
+Neglecting to clean your Hybrid nonstick pan thoroughly affects how you cook: Residual food or caked-on gunk will reduce the quality of what you cook, and mealtime cleanup will be harder if buildup develops.
+(Not to mention the fact that failing to clean adequately can make your meals unappetizing!)

 The Dos and Don'ts of Cleaning a Nonstick Pan